jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

 **The goals / steps to complete this project were the following:**

-1. Get familiar with the concept of Point Cloud Library.
+1. Get familiar with the concept of Point Cloud Library (PCL).
 2. Implement data filtering techniques for image recognition from a RGB camera.
 3. Understand Random Sample Consensus (RANSAC) plane fitting for identifying the points of an identified model.
 4. Perform clustering segmentation in the generated Point Cloud Library.